m-schmidt/Fuzzer/README.md

 - To run at most `100` tests with expressions based on `32bit unsigned integers`:

       $ stack exec fuzzer -- -t uint32 -c 100

+## Note

+The generated C code assumes that the datatypes `unsigned char`, `unsigned short`, `unsigned int`, and `unsigned long long` have sizes of 8, 16, 32, and 64 bits respectively.